StinkySteak/unity-webgl-server/README.md

 ### How to Use?
 1. Tools > WebGL Editor Server
+2. Put the WebGL HTML File path. (make sure the path has the index.html file)
-2. Start Server
+3. Start Server
-3. Launch Browser
+4. Launch Browser

 ### Credits
 bugfinders